macsimbodnar/emu/README.md

 * `mos6502`: Contains the implementation of the mos6502 emulator

-* `opcode`: Contains the opcode table that map the instruction code to the addressing mode, operation, size of operation, num of clocks needed ad the mnemonic of the operation
+* `opcode`: Contains the opcode table that map the instruction code to the addressing mode, operation, size of operation, num of clocks needed ad the mnemonic of the operation.
+The mnemonic prefixed by the `*` are **unofficial** operations.

 * `test`: This is the file used to test the emulator.
 It loads the NES Cartridge `nestest.nes`